smmor3/Agile2020-SocialMedia-WalkingRoutes/README.md

 adjusted to user's interest.
 The classification between tourists and locals allow to decide how to trade the one off against the other.

+# Materials
+Nyc_100- includes Flickr photos that were used for the research OSMRoads- OSM netwrok that was used for routing computation

+# License
+ licensed under GNU General Public License, see file LICENSE.